MAPC/make-space-for-art/README.md

 - **Interact with Map**:
   - Click markers to view detailed information in popups
   - Use zoom controls to navigate the map
-  - Change map style using the style selector
 - **Explore Data Table**: Expand the data table at the bottom to view all data, sort by columns, and click rows to highlight corresponding markers on the map